aadesh-kumar/Handwritten-Digits-Classification/README.md

 Log(x) function is used instead of Sum of Square Residuals to penalize errors more.

-Gradient Descent is implemented with mini-batches of size >= features, and weight regularization to prevent overfitting.
+Gradient Descent is implemented with mini-batches (BATCH_SIZE >= 784)

+Weight regularization is implemented to prevent overfitting.

 Average Error on Unseen Examples = 9%